+- 1. Identification of material issues Sector benchmarking was conducted by analysing publicly available information from companies in the sector, along with regulations and news related to ESG issues.
+Furthermore, the material issues for the infrastructure and renewable energy sectors were analysed according to SASB, Sustainalytics and S&P Global.
+As a result of this process, 24 ESG issues were identified. - 2.
+Consultation with internal and external stakeholders.
 A questionnaire was sent to the key stakeholders asking their opinion on the relevance level that each of the 24 ESG issues that were identified should have for the Elecnor Group.
-Similarly, with a view to approaching the concept of dual materiality with stakeholders, questions were added to identify their views on the positive and negative impacts of the Elecnor Group the company arising from each of the ESG issues.
+Similarly, with a view to approaching the concept of dual materiality with stakeholders, questions were added to identify their views on the positive and negative impacts of the Elecnor Group on people and the planet, as well as on the financial risks and opportunities for the company arising from each of the ESG issues.

-Assessment of ESG issues by the Sustainability Committee based on the concept of dual materiality.
+3. Assessment of ESG issues by the Sustainability Committee based on the concept of dual materiality.

-- ⇒ Each of the 24 ESG issues identified in the initial phase were assessed according to the dual approach: - Financial materiality.
+- > Each of the 24 ESG issues identified in the initial phase were assessed according to the dual approach: - Financial materiality.
 The risks and opportunities that could impact the company's value were analysed. - Financial risk, taking into consideration variables such as importance (analysing potential impacts on the income statement, reputation, survival, etc.) and probability. - Financial opportunity based on its potential impact on the income statement and reputation. - Impact materiality.
-The real and potential positive and negative impacts of the Elecnor Group on people and the planet were evaluated: - Negative impacts based on variables such as severity (analysing the scale, extent and irremediability) and probability. - Positive impacts based on their contribution to sustainable development. - Prioritisation of ESG issues.
+The real and potential positive and negative impacts of the Elecnor Group on people and the planet were evaluated: - Negative impacts based on variables such as severity (analysing the scale, extent and irremediability) and probability. - Positive impacts based on their contribution to sustainable development. - > Prioritisation of ESG issues.
 On the basis of the above criteria, following the analysis, ESG issues were classified into high, medium and low impact issues, with those classified as having a high impact being deemed to be material issues.

-Preparation of materiality matrix

-On the basis of the results obtained in the assessment exercise conducted by the Sustainability Committee and stakeholder consultation.
+4. Preparation of the materiality matrix on the basis of the results obtained in the assessment exercise conducted by the Sustainability Committee and stakeholder consultation.
 The results will be submitted to the Appointments, Remuneration and Sustainability Committee for validation.